Board of Directors

 Sara Clayborne

-Sara Jansen Clayborne, Co-Director and CBA Director, trained at the Ballet School of New York under the direction of Diana Byer and Sallie Wilson.
+Sara Jansen Clayborne, Charlottesville Ballet Director/Co-Founder, trained at the Ballet School of New York under the direction of Diana Byer and Sallie Wilson.
 In 2001, she graduated from the Professional Children’s School in New York City and began to dance professionally with New York Theatre Ballet.
 Sara moved to Virginia in 2004 and has performed with the Richmond Ballet and with Starr Foster Dance Project.
 In 2007, Sara co-founded the Charlottesville Ballet, putting her myriad of experiences to work while keeping her love of performance alive in her dual role as dancer and director.
 She retired from the stage in 2013 to devote her time to the growth of Charlottesville Ballet and Charlottesville Ballet Academy.
-Sara has taught dance for over a decade and is also a NASM-certified personal trainer.
 She is an American Ballet Theatre Certified Teacher in Primary through Level 7 of the ABT National Training Curriculum and is excited to put the ABT Curriculum into practice, both at CBA and within the professional company.
-Sara looks forward to nurturing the growth and appreciation for dance among peers and in the community.
+Sara looks forward to continuing to nurture the growth and appreciation for dance among peers and in the community.

 Emily Hartka

-Emily Hartka grew up in Roanoke, VA and fell in love with ballet at the age of five.
+Emily Hartka, Charlottesville Ballet Director/Co-Founder, grew up in Roanoke, VA and fell in love with ballet at the age of five.
 She began dance classes at Roanoke Ballet Theatre and performed in collaborative shows with Opera Roanoke, the Mill Mountain Theatre, and Radford University.
 Emily spent her senior year of high school at the Virginia School of the Arts in Lynchburg, VA under the late Petrus Bosman.
 Upon graduation, she joined the Richmond Ballet and also enjoyed working with school children in Richmond Ballet’s Minds In Motion program.
 In 2008, Emily relocated to Charlottesville to co-found the Charlottesville Ballet and to attend the University of Virginia, where she completed a Bachelor of Arts in Nonprofit Management & Arts Administration.
-She serves as Co-Director of the Charlottesville Ballet and retired from the stage in 2018 to focus on the growth and development of the organization.
+She retired from the stage in 2018 to focus on the growth and development of the organization.
 Emily is thankful to all who have made the growth of Charlottesville Ballet possible and she looks forward to the season ahead.

 Sherry Whaley